 * '''Justified''': Some changes were needed, but people are slow to affect change.
 Giving women some rights is better than giving them no rights at all.

-* '''Inverted''': The laws in question give women the same rights and responsibilities as men (and thus make perfect sense in the modern age, but did not when the work was written.
+* '''Inverted''': The laws in question give women the same rights and responsibilities as men, and thus make perfect sense in the modern age, but did not when the work was written.

 * '''Subverted''': The work sounds like it was written in TheDungAges or even belongs in a historical DorkAge.